geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Criteria: A Climate Victory Garden has been added to Green America's database and involves one or more of following 5 practices: (1) grow food, (2) cover soils, (3) compost, (4) ditch chemicals, and (5) encourage biodiversity.

-Observation tags: '#Food', '#SheetMulch', '#Compost', '#CoverCrops', '#DitchChemicals', '#Biodiversity'.
+Observation tags: '#SheetMulch', '#Compost', '#CoverCrops', '#PesticideFree', '#DitchChemicals', '#PollinatorFriendly', '#Biodiversity'.

 Levels:
 * Level 1: The garden is present in the Green America database, and implements at least three of the five practices for one or two years.
 Verification: Self-awarded the first time the user applies for the badge, because they must attest to having added the garden to the Green America database.
 In addition to attesting, there must be prior Observations with at least three of the associated tags.